SwayZGl1tZyyy/n-days/Endurance/README.md

-# Local Privilege Escalation → kernel compromise.
+# Local Privilege Escalation can lead to kernel compromise

-Exploiting the full chain leads to kernel compromise lmao.

 ## Summary

-A local privilege abuse vulnerability exists in the Endurance macOS application (com.MagnetismStudios.endurance.helper).
+A local privilege abuse vulnerability exists in the Endurance macOS application (`com.MagnetismStudios.endurance.helper`).
 The bundled privileged helper tool exposes an unauthenticated NSXPC interface that allows any local user to invoke sensitive methods without authorization.
 This can result in execution of privileged functionality as root.

 ## Technical Details